M-45 (Spain): Planning and construction

 The use of shadow toll as a means of funding has been controversial.
-The group of United Left in the Assembly of Madrid argues that is a significant increase for public spending.
-According to a report carried out, the cost in 25 years of the work of the highway would amount to 1,838 million euros, while direct execution had not exceeded 600 million.
-The responsible Ministry, ruled by the Popular Party, defended the system and said that the own Ministry of Public Works planned to use it.
+The group of United Left in the Assembly of Madrid argues that it significantly increases public spending.
+According to a report, the cost of operating the highway for 25 years with shadow tolls would amount to 1.838 billion euros, while direct execution would have cost less than 600 million euros.
+The Ministry of Public Works, ruled by the Popular Party, defended the system and said that the own Ministry planned to use it.

 Average Daily Traffic (ADT)

 The detail of the average daily traffic in 2011, according to "Traffic Management Study on the roads of the Community of Madrid" published by the Community of Madrid, is as follows: